dLogan807/lumbar-insight/README.md

 The aim of this project is to develop a UI to display, record, configure, and notify of real-time feedback on a subject carrying out a lifting task.
 As such, it could be utilised as a preventative measure for lumbosacral injury and act as an enabler for ease of further research.
 If successful, similar techniques could also be deployed on a wider scale to assist in physiotherapy or manual lifting jobs.

+This was developed for [Professor Mark Boocock](https://academics.aut.ac.nz/mark.boocock) and supervised by [Dr Jeff Kilby](https://academics.aut.ac.nz/jeffrey.kilby) as a full year project at [Auckland University of Technology](https://www.aut.ac.nz/).

 <details>

 <summary>Screenshots</summary>